Erdityaeka/Erdityaeka/README.md

 ## 👋 Hello, I'm Erditya Eka Pratama

 I'm an IT student passionate about web development, UI/UX design, and creative branding.
 I love solving technical problems, refining user interfaces, and building seamless user flows.
-Currently active in independent studies and self-development in IT and design.
+Currently active in self-development in IT and design.

 ---